Photo of Yasmin Linda

 • Publications

-Yasmin Landa (she/her) is the newest Research Study Assistant at the SMART Center.
+Yasmin Landa (she/her) is a Research Study Assistant at the SMART Center.
 She is a recent graduate from the University of Washington, where she earned a B.A. in Psychology and Sociology.
 As an undergraduate, Yasmin conducted an independent research project exploring the effects of in-patient psychiatric socio-physical experiences on treatment engagement posthospitalization.
 This research coupled with her work experience at Newport Academy, an adolescent treatment center, sparked an interest in mental health intervention with a focus on youth.
 She now assists in projects such as VIBRANT & BASIS that focus on mental health research and interventions in school systems.
 During her free time, Yasmin enjoys de-stressing with a good book, painting, gaming, and spending time with her dog and loved ones.

 Black and Latinx youth continue to receive lower quantity and quality mental healthcare compared to Non-Hispanic White youth, despite similar rates of unmet need.
 Clinician implicit bias has been implicated as a major contributor to inequitable mental health treatment and outcomes for youth.
 This study, addressing the third aim of the supplemental BOLT parent grant (NIMH 3R34MH109605-02S1), aims to pilot test a Virtual Implicit Bias Reduction and Neutralization Training (VIBRANT) for school mental health clinicians as an innovative strategy for reducing clinician implicit bias, improving the equitable delivery of high quality, evidence-based mental healthcare, and ultimately improving mental health outcomes for Black and Latinx youth.